 - 10.8.1 Waste is a product of inefficient processes and the Government's aim is to prevent waste, treat it as a resource, and drive waste management up the waste hierarchy to improve efficiency and reduce impacts.
 The waste hierarchy consists of prevention, preparing for reuse, recycling, other recovery, with disposal only as a last resort.
 National guidance expects communities to take more responsibility for managing their own waste, which can be equated to managing an equivalent tonnage of waste to that arising in their areas.
 Waste management should be considered alongside other spatial planning concerns, including economic development, regeneration and the national imperative to reduce greenhouse gas emissions.
-PPS10 requires that locations and criteria for the location of waste management facilities should be identified in the Core Strategy (Local Plan). - 10.8.2 A number of studies relating to waste management were undertaken to inform the revision of the Regional Spatial Strategy.
-Whilst the Regional Spatial Strategy is to be revoked, the evidence in the waste management studies will remain relevant.
+PPS10 requires that locations and criteria for the location of waste management facilities should be identified in the Core Strategy (Local Plan). - A number of studies relating to waste management were undertaken to inform the 10.8.2 revision of the Regional Spatial Strategy.
+Whilst the Regional Spatial Strategy has been revoked, the evidence in the waste management studies will remain relevant.
 This indicates that there will be a significant gap between the waste arising in the Borough, and the capacity of facilities in the Borough to manage waste.
 The policy recognises that, whilst it will not be possible to manage all waste arising within the Borough, Solihull should aim to manage an equivalent tonnage of waste to that arising locally.
-If this is not feasible, the Council will work towards self-sufficiency within the Coventry Solihull Warwickshire sub-region, by seeking to develop the links that already exist through the Energy from Waste Company and the proximity of the Packington composting and landfill facility.
+The evidence indicates waste arisings to the end of the Plan period of up to 0.1 million tonnes per annum of municipal, 0.26 million tonnes per annum of commercial and industrial, 0.3 million tonnes per annum of construction, demolition and excavation, and 0.01 million tonnes per annum of hazardous waste\.
+The capacity of waste management facilities in the Borough is estimated at 0.17 million tonnes per annum, based on the licensed sites for 2011\\ and the capacity of a more recent composting facility that has opened in the Borough.
+The estimated gap between waste arising and capacity of facilities in the Borough was 0.35 million tonnes in 2011.
+This could increase to over 0.5 million tonnes per annum by the end of the Plan period in 2027-28, made up of 0.09 million tonnes per annum municipal, 0.25 million tonnes per annum commercial and industrial with the requirement mainly for recycling facilities, 0.16 million tonnes per annum construction, demolition and excavation and 0.01 million tonnes per annum of hazardous waste\\\.
+The requirement for additional capacity by 2027-28 is estimated at 0.4 million tonnes per annum for recycling, 0.03 million tonnes per annum for organic treatment, 0.05 million tonnes per annum for recovery and 0.03 million tonnes per annum for other treatment annually.
+This takes account of national municipal waste management targets for reuse, recycling and composting of 45% by 2015 and 50% by 2020, whilst the Council has an aspiration to achieve a performance of 60% by 2020.
+The targets for recovery and biodegradable waste to landfill for 2020 have already been exceeded.